anagomesdesign/personal-page/README.md

 I suggest starting with `Br.tsx` first to understand how to import and use a component.<br/>
 Then move on to `P.tsx` and finally `Link.tsx`.<br/>
 Before using any of them, open the component file and check its content to understand what it does.<br/>
+I left some more explanations in the comments of each file to help you understand them better.<br/>
 If you have any blockers, look for the [Possible blockers](#possible-blockers) section.
 If your problem is not listed feel free to reach me at any time!!<br/>

 Just like the first assignment, I don't want you to worry about understanding everything right now.<br/>